kayode0x/Chuck-Norris-Jokes/README.md

 # Chuck-Norris-Jokes

+Enter the number of jokes you want and it will make a request to the api using xhr.

-I used this project to learn api with XMLHTTPRequests.
+I used this project to learn api requests with XMLHTTPRequests.